 Areopagus, like most city-state institutions of ancient Athens, continued to function in Roman times, and it was from this location, drawing from the potential significance of the Athenian altar to the Unknown God, that St. Paul the Apostle is said to have preached his famous speech, "Now what you worship as something unknown I am going to proclaim to you.
 The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by hands."
 (Acts 17:24) Near the base of the stairs is a bronze plaque with the Greek text of St. Paul's sermon.
 Today, the term Areopagus or "Areios Pagos" also refers to the judicial body that subsequently formed the higher court of modern Greece.

 St. Paul the Apostle preaching to the Athenians.

-The Rise of Athens : The Story of the World's Greatest Civilization by Anthony Everitt Paperback $20.00 - eBook $12.99 A magisterial account of how a small city-state in ancient Greece became history's most influential civilization.
+The Rise of Athens : The Story of the World's Greatest Civilization by Anthony Everitt Paperback $20.00 - eBook $12.99 An account of how a small city-state in ancient Greece became history's most influential civilization.
 Filled with tales of adventure and astounding reversals of fortune, The Rise of Athens celebrates the city-state that transformed the world--from the democratic revolution that marked its beginning, through the city's political and cultural golden age, to its decline into the ancient equivalent of a modern-day university town.